dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 causally ordered broadcast, so it seems that we should be able to do simpler/better.
-**In this post, I will illustrate a simple spin on DAG-based BFT Consensus protocols -- referred to as Fin -- quite possibly the simplest and the most efficient way to embed BFT Consensus in a DAG.**
+**In this post, I will illustrate a simple spin on DAG-based BFT Consensus protocols -- referred to as Fin -- quite possibly the simplest way to embed BFT Consensus in a DAG.**
 The focus is on a view-by-view design that guarantees Consensus decisions when the network is stable.
 A view consists of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
 Specifically,